Using Fortanix Data Security Manager for MongoDB Encryption at Rest - Linux

 Perform the following steps to change the authentication method:

-1. Go to the detailed view of the app created in Section 2.4: Creating an Application and click the Change the authentication method button and select the Certificate option to change the authentication method to Certificate.
+1. Go to the detailed view of the app created in Section 2.4: Creating an Application and click Change authentication method and select the Certificate option to change the authentication method to Certificate.

 3.0 Configuring Encryption in MongoDB